Get started with customer relationship management tools

 Customer segmentation is a powerful marketing tool.
 It groups your users based on demographic and other data.

 If you apply filters based on what you know about your customers, you can speak more directly to their needs and interests.
-So your email campaigns become more focused.
-And when customers receive info that fits their preferences, they’re more likely to respond.
+So your email campaigns focus on what's relevant to them.
+When they receive this info, they’re more likely to respond.
 This could mean they follow a link to your website, or make a purchase.

-You can also use these filters to help you adapt your sales pitch and timing, to increase your chance of conversion or winning that deal.
+Building on this response, you can also use these filters to help you adapt your sales pitch and timing.
+So it could improve your chance of conversion or winning that deal.

 Communicate better – and faster

 CRM tools can speed up communication.
 Say one of your users has a question.
 You can see their details and order history straight away.
-This gives you an immediate understanding of their needs, and helps you give prompt and better-informed support.
-Plus, enquiry-logging and programmed follow-up emails help to assure them that you’re on it.
+You'll get an instant awareness of their needs.
+This helps you to respond quickly and with the right support.
+Plus, enquiry-logging and programmed follow-up emails let them know that you’re on it.

 Be consistent with your clients